zowe/docs-site/docs/user-guide/systemrequirements-cli.md

 2. Verify that your installed version of npm is compatible with your version of Node.js by referring to the [Node.js release matrix](https://nodejs.org/en/about/previous-releases#looking-for-latest-release-of-a-version-branch).

+    If your npm version is not compatible, install a new version of Node.js.

 :::info important
  If you are running npm version 8.11.0 or 8.12.0 and you are installing Zowe CLI on a computer that cannot access the Internet or has restricted Internet access, your Zowe CLI installation appears to complete successfully.